datavzrd/datavzrd.github.io/src/docs/tutorial.rst

 Execute Datavzrd again with this updated configuration file and explore the introduced changes.

-Step 8: Adding a custom plot to render cells of a column
+Step 9: Adding a custom plot to render cells of a column
 --------------------------------------------------------

 Beyond the offered built-ins like tick and bar plots, Datavzrd offers the ability to specify custom Vega-Lite_ plots.
 For learning how to write Vega-Lite_, we refer to the `Vega-Lite tutorial <https://vega.github.io/vega-lite/tutorials/getting_started.html>`_.
 Here, we simply assume that this knowledge is already present, and aim to display wins and nominations of each actor and actress as a pie chart.
+Even if you don't know Vega-Lite_ yet, you can still follow this example, hence there is no need to do the Vega-Lite_ tutorial now.
 Note that this information is present in the column ``overall_wins_and_overall_nominations`` (in the form ``m/n`` with ``m`` being the wins and ``n`` being the nominations), see the rendered Datavzrd report from any previous step.
 For this purpose, we add an entry ``overall_wins_and_overall_nominations`` of the following form to the ``columns`` section of the oscars table view: